KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Routing-Article.md

 KeyboardKit adds ways to make text routing easier. ``KeyboardInputViewController`` has a custom ``KeyboardInputViewController/textInputProxy`` that can be set to route text to any other text field.

-[KeyboardKit Pro][Pro] unlocks even more routing utils, like a **KeyboardTextField** that automatically register and resign as the main proxy s it receives and loses focus.
+[KeyboardKit Pro][Pro] unlocks even more routing utils, like a **KeyboardTextField** that automatically register and resign as the main text input proxy.